DrewNaylor/guinget/docs/How-to-use.md

 After it's finished, the window will stay open and you can close it.
 Currently it stays open just in case there's a problem that has to be fixed manually.

+## Viewing package details

+Package details are displayed in the textbox below the package list.
+By default, the last package selected will have its details shown, but you can change it so only the first package selected (when using multi-select) has its details shown by unchecking `Show last-selected package details when selecting multiple packages` in `Tools>Options...>Package Details`.

+Please be aware that showing the last-selected package details might not work properly if you [use `Shift+Click` and the selection switches to go above the first-selected package as that makes it show the first-clicked package's details.](https://github.com/DrewNaylor/guinget/issues/42#issuecomment-716090028)

 ## Marking a package

 Marking a package involves doing one of the following actions: